A5hleyRich/delightful-downloads/readme.txt

 == Changelog ==

+= 9.9.18 =
+* one day pass are unique per download now (user can download named file until 2400 hrs same day.
+Own column in admin panel for 1-day-pass-downloads
+* German translation completed and added one day downloads translation

 = 9.9.17 =
 * added one day pass download links (copy to clipboard) in admin panel.
 File can be downloaded with this crypted link until end of same day